Cultural selection theory

-Richard Ormrod, sociobiology and biodiversity e.g. E.O.
-Wilson, computer programming e.g. Richard Brodie, and other fields e.g. Neoevolutionism, and Evolutionary archaeology.
+Richard Ormrod, sociobiology and biodiversity e.g. E. O. Wilson, computer programming e.g. Richard Brodie, and other fields e.g. neoevolutionism and evolutionary archaeology.

 Outline

 Crozier suggests that Cultural Selection emerges from three bases: Social contagion theory, Evolutionary epistemology, and Memetics.

 This theory is an extension of memetics.
 In memetics, memes, much like biology's genes, are informational units passed through generations of culture.
 However, unlike memetics, cultural selection theory moves past these isolated "memes" to encompass selection processes, including continuous and quantitative parameters.
 Two other approaches to cultural selection theory are social contagion and evolutionary epistemology.

 Social contagion theory’s epidemiological approach construes social entities as analogous to parasites that are transmitted virally through a population of biological organisms.
 Evolutionary epistemology's focus lies in causally connecting evolutionary biology and rationality by generating explanations for why traits for rational behaviour or thought patterns would have been selected for in a species’ evolutionary history.
 Memetics models cultural change after population genetics, taking cultural units to be analogous to genes.

-A good example of this theory is found by looking to the reason large businesses tend to grow larger.
-The answer includes the benefits of mass production and distribution, international advertising, and more funds for product development.
-These self-amplifying effects, known as the economies of scale, give rise to selection effects which have a quantitative nature, unlike the qualitative effects described by the theory of memetics.

-On the whole, cultural selection theory embraces the inherent complexity of cultural change and vouches for a systemic, rather than deconstructionist, approach to analyzing the way a society's norms and values change.